claire-labry/TriviaGame/README.md

 # TriviaGame

-Marine Biology Trivia Game!
+Marine Biology Trivia Game - Assignment #5 for UT Austin Fullstack Coding Bootcamp

-If you're interested in learning more about marine biology then this trivia game is for you!

 Creator: Claire Labry

-Assignment #5 for UT Coding Bootcamp
+This trivia game is a platform where users can test their knowledge on marine science under a limited amount of time.
+Platform created with vanilla Javascript + Bootstrap.

-Theme: Marine Life
+Theme: Marine Science

-This is a trivia game that is designed for the user to answer ten questions about the marine animals/facts.
-The trivia game forces the user to pick one answer, that answer is either correct or wrong.
+This is a trivia game that is designed for the user to answer ten questions about marine animals/facts and the science behind them.
+The trivia game encourages the user to pick one answer, that answer is either correct or wrong.
 If the 30 second timer goes out, the game is over.
-If the user has clicked the "i'm finished, yo!" button, the user has beat the computer.
-At the end of the game, the user will see their results.
+If the user has clicked the "sumbit" button, the user has beat the computer.
+At the end of the game, the user will see their results, which outlines how many correct + wrong answers they have.